mattermost/docs/source/install/install-rhel-8-mysql.rst

     ``wget https://dev.mysql.com/get/mysql80-community-release-el8-1.noarch.rpm``

     3. Once downloaded, install it: `sudo yum localinstall platform-and-version-specific-package-name.rpm`.
 This will be the rpm package you installed in step 2.
 Now run a `sudo yum update`, this could take some time.
-    4. Next disable the system mysql: `sudo yum module disable mysql` and then install mysql
+    4. Next disable the system MySQL: `sudo yum module disable mysql` and then install MySQL.

   ``sudo yum install mysql-community-server``